scottmacphersonmusic/data_structures/README.md

 ### Features
 - Insertion Sort
   - Sort an array using an insertion sort algorithm
+- Merge Sort
+  - Sort an array using a merge sort algorithm
 - Linked List
   - Create and manipulate singly linked lists
 - Stack